tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 The clear-text transmission of the SNI was not flagged as a problem in the security consideration sections of [@?RFC3546], [@?RFC4366], or [@?RFC6066].
-These specifications did not anticipate the abuses described in (#snileak).
+These specifications did not anticipate the alternative uses and abuses described in (#snileak).
 One reason may be that, when these RFCs were written, the SNI information was available through a variety of other means.